The Calvary Christian School Handbook

 SUSPENSION FROM SCHOOL

 Suspension from school is a very serious matter.
 Parents will be contacted before the suspension is to be served.
 When a student is suspended, he must complete all missed work and take all tests and quizzes missed according to the absence policy.
-His quarter grade for each class in which he is enrolled will be reduced by 2%.
-Also, students may no longer participate in extracurricular activities of school (including all athletics, banquets, class parties, field trips, outings, etc.) nor any student body office.
+There will be academic consequences for suspension.
+Suspension may result in a revoking of privileges and positions of responsibility and trust.

 From time to time, it is necessary to put a student on disciplinary probation as the last resort before dismissal from school.
 The school’s Administrative Committee will review probation situations periodically.
 Students who have long-term behavioral probations will be asked to withdraw from the school.

-All new students enrolling in grades seven through twelve are placed on disciplinary probation.
-Any student who fails to meet acceptable standards by the end of the first grading period will be asked to withdraw from the school.
+All new students enrolling in grades seven through twelve who fail to meet the minimum academic standards by the end of the first grading period will be asked to withdraw from the school.

 READMISSION AFTER DISCIPLINARY ACTION